Thanksgiving Day is Ours

 You can also send us your prayer requests

-Gene Markland is a Ministry Coach at CBN.
-He resides in Virginia Beach with his wife Martha and daughter Laura.
-Send Gene your Comments Gene blogs at http://www.spiritfellowship.com/
+Gene Markland is an Author, Speaker and Entrepreneur.
+He is the Author of Spirit Fellowship, Experiencing Life in the Presence of God.
+He resides in Virginia Beach, Virginia with his wife Martha and daughter Laura.
+Gene blogs athttp://www.spiritfellowship.blogspot.com/ Send Gene your Comments

 Log in or create an account to post a comment.